TIP-Global-Health/eheza-documentation/content/user_docs/acute-illness-module-chw.md

 weight: 1

 ---
 Established to support CHWs' ability to continue their work despite COVID-19.
 Allows CHWs to screen for COVID-19, identify, isolate and refer suspects.
 If COVID-19 not suspected, allows CHWs to evaluate for, diagnose, treat, and refer if needed cases of malaria, diarrhea, and pneumonia.
-Decision matrices tailored to the needs of all age groups and sub populations (ex. pregnant women).
+Decision matrices tailored to the needs of all age groups and subpopulations (ex. pregnant women).
 This workflow supports traditional U5 ICCM as well as all age groups

 There are four main activities in the Acute Illness module: Symptom Review, Exposure/Travel History, Prior Treatment History, and Physical Exam.